 Many patients report immediate pain relief after treatment.
 Depending on the condition, maximum benefits are usually experienced from receiving between 2 and 5 treatments.

 Treatment with Acoustic wave therapy has virtually no side effects.
 In some cases, patients may experience minor discomfort for a few days.
 Patients can return to work after treatments and in most cases there is no down time.

 This technology has a 91% success rate as per clinical studies, and patients treated report being pain free and /or have a significant reduction in pain.
 This non-surgical therapy eliminates pain and restores mobility, thus improving the patient’s quality of life.

 Acoustic wave therapy’s proven success rate is as effective, or more effective than other methods of treatment such as surgery or pharmaceuticals.
 It also comes without the risks, complications and long recovery times of more invasive procedures.

-Most people are good candidates for acoustic wave therapy, however, patients who are pregnant, have a pacemaker or current cancer are not suitable for this treatment.
+Most people are good candidates for acoustic wave therapy, however, patients who are pregnant, have a pacemaker or cancer near the problem area are not suitable for this treatment.